dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 > No answer required

 4. **After Metasploit has started, let's search for our target exploit using the command 'search icecast'.
 What is the full path (starting with exploit) for the exploitation module?
-This module is also referenced in '**[**RP: Metasploit**](https://tryhackme.com/room/rpmetasploit)**' which is recommended to be completed prior to this room, although not entirely necessary.**
+This module is also referenced in '**[**RP: Metasploit**](https://tryhackme.com/room/rpmetasploit)**' which is recommended to be completed before this room, although not entirely necessary.**

 ![Search Metasploit for Exploit](images/thm-ice/metasploit-exploits.png)